oracle/oracle-db-appdev-monitoring/README.md

 - Implement connection storm protection - prevent the exporter from repeatedly connecting when the credentials fail, to prevent a storm of connections causing accounts to be locked across a large number of databases,
 - Provide the option to have the Oracle client outside of the container image, e.g., on a shared volume,
 - Implement the ability to update the configuration dynamically, i.e., without a restart,
-- Implement support for exporting logs, including audit logs for example, from the database,
 - Implement support for tracing within the database, e.g., using an execution context ID provide by an external caller,
 - Provide additional pre-built Grafana dashboards,
-- Integration with Spring Observability, e.g., Micrometer,
+- Integration with Spring Observability, e.g., Micrometer, and
-- Provide additional documentation and samples, and
+- Provide additional documentation and samples.
-- Integrate with the Oracle Database Operator for Kubernetes.

 ## Standard metrics